mongodb/docs/source/includes/return-commit-decision-parameter.rst

+The server parameter
+:parameter:`coordinateCommitReturnImmediatelyAfterPersistingDecision`
-Starting in MongoDB 5.0, the new server parameter :parameter:`coordinateCommitReturnImmediatelyAfterPersistingDecision` controls when transaction commit decisions are returned to the client.
+controls when transaction commit decisions are returned to the client.

-In previous versions of MongoDB, the :doc:`shard
+The parameter was introduced in MongDB 5.0 with a default value of ``true``.
+In MongoDB 6.1 the default value changes to ``false``.

+When ``coordinateCommitReturnImmediatelyAfterPersistingDecision`` is
-</core/sharded-cluster-shards>` transaction coordinator waited for all
-members to acknowledge a :ref:`multi-document transaction
+``false``, the :ref:`shard <shards-concepts>` transaction coordinator waits for all members to acknowledge a :ref:`multi-document transaction
 <transactions-atomicity>` commit before returning the commit decision to
 the client.